Mean-field games of optimal stopping: a relaxed solution approach: Introduction

 The approach of \textit{relaxed solutions/controls} is a relatively popular method of compactification of stochastic control problems to establish existence of solutions, which comes in several different flavors.
-In, e.g., \citeasnoun{el1987compactification} and a number of other papers, the authors reformulate the control problem as a relaxed controlled martingale problem.
-A similar approach is used by \citeasnoun{lacker2015mean} in the context of (standard) MFG.
-In the second approach, especially popular for infinite-horizon and ergodic control problems, the control problem is reformulated as a linear programming problem on the space of measures, and one looks for the joint occupation density of the state process and the control. {We refer the reader to, e.g., \citeasnoun{buckdahn2011stochastic} and \citeasnoun{stockbridge1990time}, for a link between these two formulations}.
-To the best of our knowledge, this is the first paper which uses \textit{relaxed solutions} in order to solve optimal stopping problems (both single-agent and of mean-field type).
+In, e.g., \cite{el1987compactification} and a number of other papers, the authors reformulate the control problem as a relaxed controlled martingale problem.
+A similar approach is used by \cite{lacker2015mean} in the context of (standard) MFG.
+In the second approach, especially popular for infinite-horizon and ergodic control problems, the control problem is reformulated as a linear programming problem on the space of measures, and one looks for the joint occupation density of the state process and the control. {We refer the reader to, e.g., \cite{buckdahn2011stochastic} and \cite{stockbridge1990time}, for a link between these two formulations}.
+The literature on \textit{relaxed solutions} for individual optimal stopping problems is quite limited. \cite{SC2002} propose a linear programming formulation for the infinite-horizon optimal stopping of a Markov diffusion process, using two measures: the occupation measure of the process and the joint distribution of the stopping time and the stopped process. \cite{HS} extend this result to processes with singular components such as reflected diffusions.
+In contrast to these two references, in our paper we propose a different formulation based only on the occupation measure of the process killed at the stopping time.
+To the best of our knowledge, ours is the first paper which uses \textit{relaxed solutions} in order to solve optimal stopping problems of mean-field type.

+The literature on numerical schemes for MFG is well developed in the case of MFG with regular controls (see e.g. \cite{BC2015}), but very little is known in the case of MFG with optimal stopping.
+In the latter case \cite{B2018} proposes an algorithm, which works only under the assumption that the instantaneous reward function is \textit{strictly monotonic} with respect to the measure, which is quite restrictive for applications.
+We propose instead a different algorithm, which allows to consider the case of a \textit{non-strictly} monotonic reward function.